openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 ### build

 `build` is used to build the current Cangjie project.
-Before executing this command, it checks dependencies.
-If the check passes, it calls `cjc` for compilation.
+Before executing this command, it will first check dependencies.
+If the check passes, it will call `cjc` for compilation.

 `build` has several configurable options: